 Okay, this is probably the step that all of you have been waiting for.
 If you want to start a WordPress blog on Bluehost then continue reading.

 This part isn’t hard at all.
-It will seem like it is but I promise it is not.
-Bluehost makes it very easy to create a WordPress blog.
+Bluehost makes it very easy to create a WordPress blog and it is FREE.

 - Then, click on the WordPress icon on the next page located under “Blogs.”